-In this form the various Trackson produced machines had model numbers such as the T2, T4, HT4, T7 etc.
+In this form the various Trackson-produced machines had model numbers such as the T2, T4, HT4, T7 etc.

-These early track type loaders proved to be very useful pieces of equipment – so much so that Caterpillar bought the entire Trackson Company outright in 1951 along with the trademark ‘Traxcavator’ name and began manufacturing them themselves.
+These early track type loaders proved to be very useful pieces of equipment – so much so that Caterpillar bought the entire Trackson Company outright in 1951 along with the trademark ‘Traxcavator’ name and began manufacturing them itself.

 In order to further increase their usefulness and to strengthen the entire machine, Caterpillar engineers began the design of a dedicated track type loader which was not an adaptation of an existing track type tractor.

 These modifications included a whole new chassis with a rigid track frame, higher capacity hydraulics and new loader arm geometry.